-Additionally, students are advised that there is a program restriction that takes effect in ENGG3100.
+Additionally, students are advised that there is a program restriction that takes effect when registering for the course, ENGG3100, in the winter semester of year three.
 Specifically, students must have a minimum cumulative average of 60% in all ENGG courses to register for ENGG3100.